pygobject/pycairo/docs/reference/surfaces.rst

    .. method:: get_data()

       :returns: a Python buffer object for the data of the *ImageSurface*, for direct inspection or modification.
+On Python 3 a memoryview object is returned.

       .. versionadded:: 1.2